 The brown or green patina that forms on antique bronzes over time is key to your objects value.

-Never use metal polish or solvents to clean bronzes, as they will seriously damage the surface patina.
+Never use metal polish or solvents to clean bronzes, as they can seriously damage the surface patina.

 A dull patina can be enlivened with a light coating of microcrystalline wax.

 It is always advisable to test the wax on the base of a bronze.
 Always make sure you are happy with the outcome, before applying to visible areas.

 Cleaning antique bronzes

 Most antique bronzes only require occasional dusting.

-To remove dirt or dust from awkward crevices use a toothbrush and a tin of good furniture polish.
+To remove dirt or dust from awkward crevices use a toothbrush and a tin of furniture polish.